 What happens is that when we power nap, we first enter the light sleep followed by a slightly deeper phase.
 The goal of this type of recovery is to stay in the stage between light and deep sleep.
 That’s why you shouldn’t oversleep while napping.

-Power naps differ from regular sleep in its restorative efficiency and its ability to wake up more easily.
+Power naps differ from regular sleep in the levels of restorative efficiency and the ability to wake up more easily.
 This is possible because you don’t enter the deep sleep stage which tends to tie you to your bed in the morning.
 Also, the energy boost you feel after a nap is due to the sleep time quality gained during the light sleep phase.

 The proof that napping works in refreshing our energy and body is that some sleep patterns rely only on power naps.
 The most known polyphasic sleep pattern that uses naps for recovering is the Uberman Sleep Pattern.